iobruno/data-engineering-zoomcamp/module4-analytics-engineering/postgres/README.md

 - [x] Generate and serve docs and Data Lineage Graphs locally
 - [x] Add dbt macro to configure target schemas dinamically
 - [x] Run `dbt-core` in Docker
-- [ ] Add migrations to initialize PostgreSQL with some data